Optomechanical damping as the origin of sideband asymmetry: Introduction

-Regarding SA, a pervasive problem plagues its interpretation: \textit{a priori} definitions.
-The interpretation of SA differs for different operator orders (arising from different detector models \cite{psoido}), and to assert that by definition, the experimental apparatus measures a particular operator order, does not force a detector to measure that specific order.
-Theoretical interpretations should be based on the physical situation, instead of the experimental validation being subdued to theoretical postulates.
-This constitutes a problem for experimental validation, as biased premises have been the starting point.
+Regarding SA, a pervasive problem has plagued its interpretation: \textit{a priori} definitions.
+The interpretation of SA differs for different operator orders (arising from different detector models \cite{psoido}), and theoretical postulates on operator order do not necessarily match with the detection's physical mechanism.

-In this article, we start by discussing the problems with the standard interpretation of SA, their connection to how measurements are performed, and the role of ZPM in the spectrum (Sec. \ref{sec:measurementproblem}).
-We proceed to compute the response function for a system composed by two driven optical modes and a mechanical one (Sec. \ref{sec:multimode}).
-Considering the symmetric noise power spectral density for both cases, we show that ZPM does not contribute to the asymmetry and that SA naturally arises from the backaction between the cavity and the mechanical oscillator.
-Additional details of the calculations can be found in App. \ref{app:fourier}.
-For comparison with other measurement methods, we also analyse the case of a system composed by two modes (cavity + mechanical), but driven with multiple tones in App. \ref{app:multitone}.
-Finally, we present a concise review of previous analyses of SA in App. \ref{app:review}.
+In this article, we start by discussing the problems with the standard interpretation of SA, the connexion to how measurements are performed, and the spectral role of ZPM (Sec.\ref{sec:measurementproblem}).
+We proceed to compute the response function for a system composed by two driven optical modes and a mechanical one in Sec.\ref{sec:multimode}.
+Considering the symmetric noise power spectral density for both cases, we show that SA naturally arises from the optomechanical damping caused by the interaction between the cavity and the mechanical oscillator, and that ZPM is not the cause of the asymmetry.
+Finally, we analyse in detail the issues of alternative interpretations, such as interference between noise channels and {\it quantum backaction}, in Sec.\ref{sec:badQB}.
+There, we also investigate the role of ZPM, and show that for a system composed by two modes (cavity + mechanical), but driven with multiple tones, the crosstalk between the tones leads to ZPM contributions to the spectrum significantly different from the ones predicted by Eq.(\ref{eq:umal}).

+Note that our analysis focuses only on the power spectral density obtained with linear detections methods.
+There are other methods closely related to SA which also make use of the term ``sideband asymmetry'', such as the difference between the photon count rates when an optomechanical system is driven with short pulses at the red and blue sidebands \cite{outro,maisfotocounting}.
+These methods are outside the domain of the present work, because it is the instantaneous photon count rate that is measured instead of the frequency spectrum.
+As such, these methods do not suffer from the operator order issues discussed in Sec.\ref{sec:measurementproblem}, and our conclusions do not apply to single photon detection because of the negligible backaction and noise associated with short pulsed weak probes.